-Let us formalise the problem and the construction of its solution.
-We have a graph G of n nodes $x_i, i \in [1, n], r$ of which have ratings $y_i$ , and the reaming $u(x{r+1}, \ldots, x{r+u})$ are unrated.
+Let us formalize the problem and the construction of its solution.
+We have a graph G of n nodes $x_i, i \in [1, n]$, r of which have ratings y_i , and the remaining u $(x{r+1}, \ldots, x{r+u})$ are unrated.
 The set R contains the indices of the rated nodes and U those of unrated nodes.
-Our problem is to seek a function f that rates each of the unrated nodes (the nodes whose indices are in U).
-Section 2.3 mentioned that to choose a function that rates effectively, one has to impose that: on input of each rated node in the graph, the chosen function returns the node's actual rating (that has been done in the previous Section 3.3 by setting the coefficient M to a large number); on input of either of two connected nodes, the chosen function's outputs do not differ.
+Our problem is to seek a function f that rates each of the un-rated nodes (the nodes whose indices are in U).
+Section 2.3 mentioned that to choose a function that rates effectively, one has to impose that: on input of each rated node in the graph, the chosen function returns the node's actual rating (that has been done in the previous Section 3.3 by setting the coefficient M to a large number); on input of either of two connected nodes, the chosen function's outputs are similar.

-The latter condition is equivalent to saying that (refer to Fig. 4(b)): for any pair of related nodes $x_i$ and $x_j$ , the difference of their ratings $f(x_i)$ and $f(x_j)$ should be minimum.
+The latter condition is equivalent to saying that (refer to Fig. 4(b)): for any pair of related nodes x_i and x_j , the difference of their ratings $f(x_i)$ and $f(x_j)$ should be minimum.
 In other words, $(f(x_i) - f(x_j))^2$ should be minimum.
 This expression represents the rating difference over one edge.
 One may compute the difference over the graph by summing the rating differences of all edges.
-We denote this difference as $\mathcal{L}(f)$ and compute it in Appendix A. We will see that such a difference depends on the chosen function f.
+We denote this difference as $\mathcal{L}(f)$.
+We will see that such a difference depends on the chosen function f.
 Our problem is to find the function f for which the difference over the graph is minimum.
-We tackle this problem by analytically solving the optimization problem $min_f \mathcal{L}(f)$ in Appendix A. From that solution, we now propose an algorithm that solves the optimization problem in terms of matrix multiplications (refer to Fig. 5).
+We do so in Appendix A and find that such a function